Skip to content

 How Florida Tech compares across our verified dataset

-Florida Tech is in a recognizable cluster (61 schools share this category).
+Florida Tech is in the small minority (19 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page